PhD in Mass Communication

 - Additional academic requirements:

 - Minimum 12 credits of minor or a supporting program courses are also required as part of the additional 30 course credits.
-This can be achieved by any combination of theory, method and topic seminar courses taken outside the SJMC.
+This can be achieved by any combination of theory, method and topic seminar courses taken outside the HSJMC.

 - Doctoral thesis credits (24 credits)